nerun/fanzine-cms/README.md

 ## No Database Required

-No database needed!
-Just place your images in the `img/` folder and your articles in `articles/`.
-You can organize articles by year or any other structure.
-Just ensure links point to the correct paths.
-See examples below.
+No database is needed!
+Just place site images in the `assets/img/` folder and your articles in `content/`.

+If an article has associated images, the engine will look for a subfolder inside `content` **only to resolve the article thumbnail**.
+This subfolder must follow a strict naming rule based on the article filename.

+The article filename must use an underscore (`_`) as a delimiter.
+Everything **before** the underscore defines the image folder name.

+Example:

+* Article file: `xyz_artigo.md`
+* Thumbnail folder: `content/xyz/`

+If this folder exists, the engine will attempt to load the article thumbnail from it.
+If it does not exist, no thumbnail is displayed.

+All other images used within the article body must also be stored in this same folder, but **they are not automatically resolved**.
+The author must reference them explicitly in the article content, for example:

+`xyz/image.jpg`

+Articles can be organized by year or any other structure you prefer, as long as links point to the correct paths.

 ## CSS Customization

 There’s only one CSS file: `style.css`.
-It may not be beginner-friendly, but if you’re looking to learn or tweak it, [CSS Tutorial](https://www.w3schools.com/css) is a good place to start — that’s where I learned a lot.
-Also, check your styles using [Jigsaw](https://jigsaw.w3.org/css-validator), a CSS validation tool.
+It may not be beginner-friendly, but if you want to learn or tweak it, the [CSS Tutorial](https://www.w3schools.com/css) is a good place to start — it’s where I learned a lot.

+You can also validate your styles using [Jigsaw](https://jigsaw.w3.org/css-validator), a CSS validation tool.

 ## Engine

-All PHP logic runs through `index.php`: a short, well-commented file that's easy to follow if you know the basics of HTML and PHP.
+All PHP logic runs through `index.php`: a short, well-commented file that’s easy to follow if you know the basics of HTML and PHP.

-A complementary file, `main.php`, builds the homepage by displaying "abstracts" for all articles, grouped in pages of 5 (modifiable at the top of the file: `$articlesPerPage = 5;`).
-Readers can click "read more" or the article title to view the full content.
-The script scans the `articles` folder and generates a preview for each file using the `<!-- more -->` tag.
-If the tag is missing, it defaults to the first 9 lines of HTML (not text).
+A complementary file, `main.php`, builds the homepage by displaying article “abstracts”, grouped into pages of five (modifiable at the top of the file via `$articlesPerPage = 5;`).
+Readers can click **Read more**, the article title, or the article thumbnail to view the full content.

+The script scans the `content` folder and generates a preview for each article using the `<!-- more -->` tag as a delimiter.
+If the tag is missing, it defaults to the first nine lines of HTML (not plain text).

-Another file, `articles.php`, handles formatting and display of the full article.
+Another file, `article.php`, handles formatting and display of the full article.

-The entire page is rebuilt on each load — no frames (e.g., `frameset`, `frame`) as in HTML4.
-Still, it's faster than a traditional CMS thanks to its lightweight approach: no heavy scripts, no JavaScript, and no database.
-It’s also efficient: you only write repeated sections once (e.g., `<meta>`, `<header>`, `<footer>`).
+The entire page is rebuilt on each load — no frames (such as `frameset` or `frame`, from HTML4).
+Even so, it’s faster than a traditional CMS thanks to its lightweight approach: no heavy scripts, no JavaScript, and no database.
+It’s also efficient: repeated sections (like `<meta>`, `<header>`, and `<footer>`) are written only once.

 ### Hyperlinks